AkuraDiary/build-your-own-retrofit/README.md

         val instance = clazz.newInstance()
         /*
-        here I'm using the newInstance() which creates a new object/instance of the class first the problem is, it uses a no-parameter constructor (default constructor) you could do it with regular classes, but with data classes, you have to initiate the attribute upon creation thus why we initiate the attribute with null in our data classes */
+        here I'm using the newInstance() which creates a new object/instance of the class first the problem is, that it uses a zero-parameter constructor (default constructor) you could do it with regular classes, but with data classes, you have to initiate the attribute upon creation that's why we initiate the attribute with null in our data classes */

         /* rest of the code */